RMBraun/react-swipeable-infinite-carousel/README.md

 //NOTE: all props are optional.
 These are all set as examples
 <Carousel
-  startIndex={4} //which index to start on gridGap={15} //gap between each tile in px displayCount={4} //maximum number of tiles to display minDisplayCount={2} //minimum number of tiles to display
+  isInfinite={true} //whether the carousel is infinite scrolling or not startIndex={4} //which index to start on isScrollable={true} //whether scrolling using a mouse or trackpad is allowed isDraggable={true} //whether dragging by mouse or touch is allowed hasDragMomentum={true} //whether scroll momentum is added when dragging dragMomentumSpeed={25} //maximum momentum scroll speed in pixels dragMomentumDecay={0.98} //scroll momentum decay rate gridGap={15} //gap between each tile in px displayCount={4} //maximum number of tiles to display minDisplayCount={2} //minimum number of tiles to display